 Watchung Valley Golf Club has a long and storied history, which can be traced through a change in location and several names changes.
-The club began as an outgrowth of the Park Club of Plainfield, which was founded in 1890.
+The club began as an outgrowth of the Park Club of Plainfield, which was founded in 1889.
 The Park Club was a hub of social activity on the north side of the bustling and prosperous city of Plainfield.
 A group of Park Club members first organized themselves into a subset of the Park Club for the purpose of playing golf in 1892.
 In 1895, this group of Park Club members set about developing a golf course on a piece of property owned by Park Club member Louis K. Hyde near the base of the First Watchung Mountain in North Plainfield.

 The club was incorporated as “Park Golf Club” in 1898 whereupon the membership called upon Tom Bendelow to design a 9-hole course.
-Bendelow, known as the “Johnny Appleseed” of American golf, was a prolific designer and Park Golf Club was one of over 600 courses he designed across the country.
+Bendelow, known as the “Johnny Appleseed” of American golf, was a prolific designer and Park Golf Club became one of over 600 courses he designed across the country.
 Rather a simple affair with no bunkers, the Park Golf Club course opened for play on Election Day 1898.
 The club offered both golf and tennis and a small clubhouse atop the hillside afforded pleasant views of the grounds.
 In 1915, the club voted to formally change its name to Hydewood Country Club to avoid confusion with the Park Club and to honor of the club’s great benefactor (and landlord), Louis K. Hyde.

 The early 1920’s would prove a difficult time for the newly-renamed Hydewood Country Club.
 The club faced an existential crisis when the State of New Jersey condemned a portion of the club’s property for the construction of Route 29 (now US-22), the road to the newly-constructed Holland Tunnel.
 The club would either have to find a new location or fold.
 The membership persevered and the members chose the former and selected a site on the other side of the ridgeline.